(a) The purpose of this article is to:

 (Ord.
 1287; Code 2022)

 The maximum number of dogs, 6 months of age and older, that may be kept in a household within the city limits is limited to 3.
-If more than 3 dogs are kept in one household, the owner must acquire a kennel license and must comply with requirements as set forth by the Kansas State Board of Health.
-Kennel licenses may be issued only in areas that are zoned other than any residential zoning or central business district The fee for issuance of a kennel license within the city limits of the City of Hillsboro shall be $50.00.
+If more than 3 dogs are kept in one household, the owner must acquire a kennel license and must comply with the requirements as set forth by the Kansas State Board of Health.
+Kennel licenses may be issued only in areas that are zoned other than any residential zoning or central business district.
+The fee for issuance of a kennel license within the city limits of the City shall be as set forth in Section 1-1101.

 Violation of any of sections above not otherwise defined shall be treated as a Class C Misdemeanor and penalty assessed to the owner accordingly.